carpentries-incubator/SDC-BIDS-sMRI/_episodes/02-Image_Cleanup.md

 - It causes a smooth signal intensity variation within tissue of the same physical properties.

 - The bias field is dependent on the strength of the magnetic field.
-If it is not corrected for 1.5T or higher MR scanners, it can considerably affect downstram analyses.
+If it is not corrected for 1.5T or higher MR scanners, it can considerably affect downstream analyses.
+Stronger magnets will induce higher bias.

 - Commonly used tools
     - [ANTs N4 bias correction](https://pubmed.ncbi.nlm.nih.gov/20378467/) (See figure below)
     - [FSL FAST](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FAST) (_Note:FSL FAST is a multi-purpose segmentation tool that includes the bias field correction._)

-> ### Bias field correction quiz
+> ## Bias field correction quiz
 >
 > What is the difference between bias field and image noise?
 >
 > > ## Solution
-> > Bias field is modeled as multiplicative factor, whereas noise is typcally assumed as additive and spatially independent (Gaussian) factor.
+> > Bias field is modeled as multiplicative factor, whereas noise is typically assumed as additive and spatially independent (Gaussian) factor.
+> >
 > > i.e. v(x) = u(x)f(x) + n(x), where v is the given image, u is the uncorrupted image, f is the bias field, and n is the noise.
 > >
 > {: .solution}